-L. Kiri, CMT (they/them) is a Healer, nurturing their bodywork, creative and relational practices on unceded Ohlone Land (Oakland, CA).
+Hello all, I’m L. Kiri - a healer nurturing my bodywork, creative and relational practices on unceded Ohlone Land (Oakland, CA).
+Akara Inn is home for my evolving offerings.

 Illustration by J Wu, 2017